Mongolian Yurts & the Traditional Felt-Making Process

 The best part?
 These felts protect against almost all elements.

-It’s naturally fire retardant and resists mold and wards off ear and tear, while actively participating in the yurt’s strength.
+It’s naturally fire retardant and mold resistant and wards off wear and tear, while actively participating in the yurt’s strength.

 Mongolians say that felt is the ger’s muscle.

 It is certainly a fabulous product as the fibre is rapidly renewable and 100% biodegradable!

 Felt is traditionally made by the nomads of Mongolia by cleaning the wool, beating it, carefully laying it out evenly, getting it wet, and finally, collecting it into a big roll pulled by a horse across the grassland.

 The felt can become water resistant over time, partly from the lanolin and dirt, but mainly from the smoke produced by the open fire in the ger.

 Open fires were commonly built in the yurts prior to using stoves with a chimney, which according to a few Mongolian elders, is the best improvement in 2000 years.
 We’ve been told that the older ‘waterproofed’ layers were then put on top of the yurt to protect from Mongolian rains.